 If you owe less than $250,000, other than the mortgage and charges against the principal residence, there exists an affordable monthly payment plan, which is completely interest free.
-The proposal immediately stops all collection proceedings and legal action by your creditors, including lawsuits, asset repossession and wage garnishment.
+A consumer proposal in Mississauga ensures that legal proceedings started by your creditors come to end.
+This may include but not limited to lawsuits, asset repossession and wage garnishment.
 This will improve your household budget.

 A joint proposal may be filed by two or more individuals if the consumer proposal can reasonably be dealt with as one because of the financial relationship of the debtors involved (i.e. a married couple, common law partner or unrelated people with a large amount of shared debt).
 In practice, a joint proposal is often filed when there is 70% shared debt and when the individuals have both co-signed for the same loan or credit card.
 You may wish to consult with EmpireOne on the subject of joint liabilities.